agbowlin/lib-json/docs/api/CalculateTransform.md

 ### Description

-Calculates the operations required to be performed on one JavaScript so that it will be equal to another JavaScript object.
+Calculates the operations required to be performed on one JavaScript object so that it will be equal to another JavaScript object.

 ### Parameters